 The Fram, a famous ship in Norwegian polar expedition history

 The Fram was launched in 1892 and used in polar expeditions by the Norwegian explorers Fridtjof Nansen, Roald Amundsen and others between 1893 and 1912.
-On request of Fridtjof Nansen it was designed and built to survive the ice pressure, not by pure strength, but because it would be of a shape designed to let the ice push the ship up, so it would "float" on top of the ice.
+On request of Fridtjof Nansen it was designed and built to stand the ice pressure.
+The hull was meant to cope not by pure strength, but because of a shape designed to have the ice push the ship up.

 Today the ship is open to visitors in the Fram Museum in Oslo.